Ljaban/Custom-CMD-Shell-Cpp/README.md

 # Custom-CMD-Shell-Cpp
 Mini C++ shell developed for practicing OOP concepts, file operations and parsing.
+This project was implemented as part of coursework at ETF – School of Electrical Engineering, University of Belgrade.

 ## 📌 Overview
 Mini C++ Shell is a custom command-line interpreter that simulates Unix-like CLI behavior.